zoneout215/asreview-makita-multiprocessing/README.md

-# asreview-makita-multiprocessing
+# ASReview Makita Multiprocessing
-This repository is devoted for a use case demonstration of ASReview Makita with multiprocessing approach
+This repository is devoted for a use case demonstration of ASReview Makita with multiprocessing approach.